jamiecounsell/mugsi-grades/README.md

 ```
 $ python gradescalculator.py
 ```
+After you run the program it will prompt you for the username and password
 ###Future Updates
 I might clean this up a bit, but since Mosaic is coming soon, the process would be vastly different.
 Once Mosaic is integrated, I will look for a way to continue this.
 Hopefully we don't need it, and Mosaic is reliable enough to meet the needs of the students.